Skip to Content

 Pairing notifications are a preview feature.
 They may not be available for all tournaments.
 Contact ChessRoster support if you are interested in enabling this feature.

-When enabled, ChessRoster can send SMS notifications to players who opted in, alerting them when round pairings are published.
+When enabled, ChessRoster can notify players who opted in — by SMS, email, or both — alerting them when round pairings are published.

 How It Works